About the course

 For applicants with a degree from the USA, the minimum GPA normally sought is 3.7 out of 4.0.

-Applicants are also normally expected to have achieved or be expected to achieve an overall distinction grade, or a very high upper second-class, in a master's degree in a discipline relevant to sustainable urban development and/or exceptionally good professional experience in the field of research, with a good master's degree.
+Applicants are also expected to have achieved or be expected to achieve an overall distinction grade, or a very high upper second-class, in a master's degree in a discipline relevant to sustainable urban development, with either a distinction grade overall or a distinction grade on the dissertation as a minimum.

 If you hold non-UK qualifications and wish to check how your qualifications match these requirements, you can contact the National Recognition Information Centre for the United Kingdom (UK NARIC).